tlevine/horetu/docs/settings.rst

     horetu(f)

 In some cases horetu accepts several shell arguments and turns them into a list.
-One such situation is arbitrary argument lists, which take zero or more values;
+One such situation is var-positional arguments, which take zero or more values;
 the following interface takes exactly one "A" and zero or more "B".

 ::